mine-cetinkaya-rundel/sta101-s16/Logistics/Emails to students/welcome_email.md

     - Or you can get them for slightly cheaper [on Amazon](http://www.amazon.com/I-Clicker-2-I-Clicker/dp/1429280476).
     - Note that this is i>clicker2, and not i>clicker or i>clicker+.

-* Optional: You will be allowed to use a calculator in this class.
+3. Calculator: You will be allowed to use a calculator in this class.
 There is no restrictions on the type of calculator.
 A simple calculator that can take square roots should be sufficient.

 If you are planning on ordering your materials online I recommend that you do so right away so that they arrive by the time classes begin.
 Note that Amazon offers free 2-day Prime shipping to students: http://www.amazon.com/gp/student/signup/info.